hashgraph/hedera-services/hedera-node/test-clients/SpecCookbook.md

 ```

 Third, consider existing tests that require `feature.isEnabled=false` to pass.
 By default, move all such tests into an
 appropriate `@HapiTestLifecycle` test class as above.
-(The one exception is if there is only one such test; in that
+The only exception is if there is just one such test; in that
-case, just use `@LeakyHapiTest(overrides = {"feature.isEnabled"})` and start the test by toggling the flag off.)
-Then
+case, use `@LeakyHapiTest(overrides = {"feature.isEnabled"})` and start the test overriding the flag to `false`.
+In
-for each such test, carefully evaluate why it fails with `feature.isEnabled=true`.
-If there is no test already in the
+any case, for each such test, carefully evaluate why it fails with `feature.isEnabled=true`.
+If there is no test already
-first category that covers this behavior, add one to a test class there.
+in the first category that covers this behavior, add one to a test class there.

 ### DO create template objects to enumerate families of related tests